-These guidelines apply to all deployments of IBM Tealeaf UI Capture.
+These guidelines apply to all deployments of Tealeaf UI Capture.
 Different options can apply to different web application types.

-IBM Tealeaf UI Capture supports specific browsers, application types, and protocols.
+Tealeaf UI Capture supports specific browsers, application types, and protocols.

 For a list of supported browsers, see System prerequisites and supported browsers for IBM Tealeaf UI Capture.